TommyDreyer/Active-Directory-Lab/README.md

-🏢 Active Directory Lab
+# 🏢 Active Directory Lab

-## Objective
+## 📌 Overview

-The objective of this project was to create a virtual lab environment simulating a real-world enterprise network.
-The lab consists of:

- - A Ubuntu server hosting Splunk for log analysis
- - A Windows Server 2022 machine configured with Active Directory as a Domain Controller
- - A Windows 10 machine serving as the target endpoint
- - A Kali Linux machine acting as the attacker system

-The main goal was to generate and observe telemetry data from various attack techniques, which could then be collected and analyzed in Splunk.
+This lab simulates a real-world enterprise network designed to test Active Directory administration and basic offensive techniques.
+It integrates Windows Server 2022 (Domain Controller), Windows 10 (Target), Kali Linux (Attacker), and Ubuntu (Splunk SIEM) to demonstrate telemetry generation, collection, and analysis during an attack scenario such as brute-force or user creation using Atomic Red Team.

-## Network Diagram
+## 🖼️ Network Diagram
 ![Network Diagram](https://github.com/user-attachments/assets/05890264-289a-4bee-aedc-ae67b85a7612)

-### Key Skills Learned
+## 🧠 Key Skills Learned

 - Practiced IT administration by creating users, groups, and organizational units (OUs) in Active Directory.
 - Performed basic penetration testing using brute-force techniques on Kali Linux.